epam/TimebaseCryptoConnectors/docs/configuration.md

 ## Custom

-You can override the [default](https://raw.githubusercontent.com/epam/TimebaseCryptoConnectors/main/java/runner/src/main/docker/application.yaml) configuration by your custom config.
+You can override the [default](https://raw.githubusercontent.com/epam/TimebaseCryptoConnectors/main/java/runner/src/main/docker/application.yaml) configuration with your custom config.

 The default `application.yaml` is located in Docker in the [/runner/config](https://github.com/epam/TimebaseCryptoConnectors/blob/76ee7a34e1eaa0b68f36227d0ae19ff428ff6436/java/runner/src/main/docker/Dockerfile#L40) directory.
-To override this, you can mount the directory with your custom `application.yaml` config on the `runner/config` directory as shown in the below example:
+To override this, you can mount the directory with your custom `application.yaml` config on the `/runner/config` directory as shown in the below example:

 ```yaml
 # docker-compose configuration